All steps

 Contacting professors / getting an acceptance letter

-Reach out to potential supervisors professionally and secure a pre-admission or acceptance letter - the single biggest booster for a graduate CSC application.
+Reach out to potential supervisors professionally and request a pre-admission or support letter where that route expects one.

 Why this step is worth so much effort